SocietySociety

 (5-1) Preventing Corruption

-Companies must not be involved in bribery, corruption, blackmail, or embezzlement in any form.
 Companies must also not provide or accept any promises, propositions, or approvals as a means of obtaining bribes or any other illicit or inappropriate benefit.

-(5-2) Exclusion of Anti-social Forces
+(5-2) Exclusion of Anti-Social Forces

 (5-3) Fair Information Disclosure